Indian Armed Forces: Anti-piracy mission

 India sought to augment its naval force in the Gulf of Aden by deploying the larger INS Mysore to patrol the area.
 Somalia also added India to its list of states, including the US and France, who are permitted to enter its territorial waters, extending up to 12 nmi from the coastline, in an effort to check piracy.
 An Indian naval official confirmed receipt of a letter acceding to India's prerogative to check such piracy.
 "We had put up a request before the Somali government to play a greater role in suppressing piracy in the Gulf of Aden in view of the United Nations resolution.
 The TFG government gave its nod recently."
 In November 2008, an Indian navy warship destroyed a suspected Somali pirate vessel after it came under attack in the Gulf of Aden.
-In a report on Somalia submitted to the Security Council, UN Secretary-General Ban Ki-moon said "I welcome the decision of the governments of India and the Russian Federation to cooperate with the Transitional Federal Government of Somalia to fight piracy and armed robbery against ships."
+In a report on Somalia submitted to the Security Council, UN Secretary-General Ban Ki-moon said, "I welcome the decision of the governments of India and the Russian Federation to cooperate with the Transitional Federal Government of Somalia to fight piracy and armed robbery against ships."
 India also expressed the desire to deploy up to four more warships in the region.
 On 2010-09-06, a team of Indian marine commandos (MARCOS) boarded MV Jag Arnav and overpowered attacking pirates – seven heavily armed Somalis and one Yemeni national.
-In the seven-year time frame India deployed 52 warships to combat piracy, which resulted in the area up to 65 degrees east being cleared of pirates.
+In the seven-year time frame, India deployed 52 warships to combat piracy, which resulted in the area up to 65 degrees east being cleared of pirates.

 Relief operations

 An Indian Air Force helicopter rescues stranded people during 2015 Chennai Floods.

-The Indian Air Force provides regular relief operation for food and medical facilities around the world using its cargo aircraft most notably the Ilyushin Il-76.
+The Indian Air Force provides regular relief operations for food and medical facilities around the world using its cargo aircraft, most notably the Ilyushin Il-76.
 The most recent relief operation of the IAF was in Kyrgyzstan.

-During the 2010 Ladakh floods, two Ilyushin Il-76 and four Antonov-32 aircraft of the IAF carried 30 tonnes of load, which include 125 rescue and relief personnel, medicines, generators, tents, portable X-ray machines and emergency rescue kits.
-A MI-17 helicopter and Cheetah helicopter were used to increase the effectiveness of the rescue operations.
+During the 2010 Ladakh floods, two Ilyushin Il-76 and four Antonov-32 aircraft of the IAF carried 30 tonnes of load, which included 125 rescue and relief personnel, medicines, generators, tents, portable X-ray machines, and emergency rescue kits.
+A MI-17 helicopter and a Cheetah helicopter were used to increase the effectiveness of the rescue operations.

 During the 2013 Uttrakhand Floods, the Indian armed forces took part in rescue operations.
-By 21 June 2013, the Army had deployed 10,000 soldiers and 11 helicopters, the navy had sent 45 naval divers, and the Air force had deployed 43 aircraft including 36 helicopters.
-From 17 to 30 June 2013, the IAF airlifted a total of 18,424 people – flying a total of 2,137 sorties and dropping/landing a total of 3,36,930 kg of relief material and equipment.
+By 21 June 2013, the Army had deployed 10,000 soldiers and 11 helicopters, the Navy had sent 45 naval divers, and the Air Force had deployed 43 aircraft, including 36 helicopters.
+From 17 to 30 June 2013, the IAF airlifted a total of 18,424 people flying a total of 2,137 sorties and dropping/landing a total of 3,36,930 kg of relief material and equipment.
 The IAF participated in the rescue operation codenamed Operation Raahat and evacuated more than 4640 Indian citizens (along with 960 foreign nationals from 41 countries) from Yemen during the 2015 military intervention by Saudi Arabia and its allies in that country during the Yemeni Crisis.